-Pennsylvania seems to have been a major producer of gunpowder during the Revolution, and perhaps before.
+Pennsylvania seems to have been a major producer of gun powder during the Revolution, and perhaps before.
 (Of course, the demand for gunpowder for hunting or self-defense would necessarily be far less than required for warfare.)
-Records of the Pennsylvania Committee of Safety show that on August 26, in response to a request from the Provincial Congress of New York, it directed that 2000 pounds of gunpowder be transported to Newark, New Jersey.
+Records of the Pennsylvania Committee of Safety show that on August 26, in response to a request from the Provincial Congress of New York, it directed that 2000 pounds of gun powder be transported to Newark, New Jersey.
 On August 28, "Mr. Robert Towers reports that he has receiv'd from Mr. Robert Morris 4650 lbs.
-Gun Powder, which is put in the Powder House.
-Congress also delivered saltpeter to the Pennsylvania government to be used in the making of gunpowder.
-At one point Congress delivered fifty tons of saltpeter to the Pennsylvania Committee of Safety "to have the same manufactured into Gun powder in the cheapest and most expeditious manner...."
+Gun Powder, which is put in the Powder House."
+A number of private firms seem to